How to Use a Loop Pedal

 The pros and cons of how to use a loop pedal

-Warning when using a loop pedal for performances: There are many dangers to consider when learning how to use a loop pedal.
+There are many dangers to consider when learning how to use a loop pedal.
 Firstly, consider using it sparingly and get the performance up and running quickly.
 Too many guitar players make the performance too complex.
 If you are taking too long to get the song built up in the first place you will lose your audience and they will become disengaged.

-If you are considering using a loop pedal for your performance then you must ensure you have rehearsed and practiced a lot, this is a basic when learning how to use a loop pedal.
+If you are considering using a loop pedal for your performance then you must ensure you have rehearsed and practised a lot, this is a basic when learning how to use a loop pedal.
 If you play a loop incorrectly it will be out of time for the duration you use that part and the performance will sound awful.
 As always practice at Open Mic nights, film it, ask for feedback and analyse to make sure you are on point before going to a bigger stage.

 Before learning how to use a loop pedal